-7.3 OxidizedFinder Meta Path Finder
+7.3 OxidizedFinder Python Type

-OxidizedFinder is a Python type implementing a custom and fully-featured meta path finder.
+oxidized_importer.OxidizedFinder is a Python type that implements a custom meta path finder.
 Oxidized is in its name because it is implemented in Rust.

 Unlike traditional meta path finders which have to dynamically discover resources (often by scanning the filesystem), OxidizedFinder instances maintain an index of known resources.
 When a resource is requested, OxidizedFinder can retrieve that resource by effectively performing 1 or 2 lookups in a Rust HashMap.
-This makes resource resolution extremely efficient, as no filesystem probing or other explicit I/O is performed.
+This makes resource resolution extremely efficient.

-Instances of OxidizedFinder are optionally bound to binary blobs holding packed resources data.
+Instances of OxidizedFinder are optionally bound to a binary blob holding packed resources data.
 This is a custom serialization format for expressing Python modules (source and bytecode), Python extension modules, resource files, shared libraries, etc. This data format along with a Rust library for interacting with it are defined by the python-packed-resources crate.